 Solution 10: Turn on Windows Update Service

-Although we have already told you to update the Windows in method 3, but this method is a bit different.
-A lot of people have resolved the issue by setting the Windows Update Service to Automatic.
-Apparently, there is a correlation between Windows Store and Windows Update, and turning the Windows Update Service on resolves the Windows Store issue.
+Although we already told you to update Windows in method 3, this method is a bit different.
+Many people have resolved the issue by setting the Windows Update Service to Automatic.
+It appears that there is a correlation between Windows Store and Windows Update, and activating the Windows Update Service resolves the Windows Store issue.

 Follow the steps given below to turn on Windows Update Service